fstark/blog/content/blog/wozdle-ux/wozdle-ux.md

 Looking at those constraints, it is clear that the Apple1 screen really is a Teletype, with only 24 lines of history.
 What we are really doing is design Wordle for a teleptype.
 Maybe I can reuse the code for an ASR-33 Wordle one day?

 So, from a UX standpoint, this is pretty tough.
-What you see as a monitor, but is closer to a teletype.
+You see as a monitor, but it is a teletype.

 {% blogimage "img/apple1-asr33.jpg", "Those two devices have very similar graphical capabilities" %}